Wondering what is the learning management system (LMS) and why is it crucial to pick the best one for your online coaching business?

 - How this plan will work: You’ll be charged for the features you have used.

 - When you should go for it: This pricing model is best for small-sized or startup businesses.
-Go with this plan if you are not sure about the demand for learning is stable or not.
+Go with this plan if you are not sure whether the demand for learning is stable or not.

 - Avg. price range: $2 per learner per course.

-Open source pricing model
+Open-source pricing model

 - Avg. price range: depends upon the platform you choose.

 Emerald Group Publishing is one of the world’s leading digital-first publishers.
 It is a scholarly publisher of nearly 300 journals, more than 2,500 books, and over 450 teaching cases.
-Emerald has an extraordinary reach with 12 offices worldwide.
-And more than 4,000 customers in over 120 countries.
+Emerald has an extraordinary reach with 12 offices worldwide and more than 4,000 customers in over 120 countries.
 The goal was to replace Emerald’s existing LMS as few users engaged with it.
 Also, it was difficult to edit and use.

 Best LMS for WordPress